yugabyte/yugabyte-db/architecture/design/wait-on-conflict-functional-spec.md

 ## 2 Requirements

 1. Firstly, support lock-lock type of conflict that only blocks, in YSQL.
 This is to split the current notion of conflict in YSQL into the two finer notions that Postgres supports.
-2. In case a transaction T1 tries to acquire a lock as part of a implicit/explicit lock acquisition that conflicts with existing locks held by active transactions -
+2. In case a transaction T1 issues an RPC which tries to acquire a lock as part of a DML that conflicts with existing locks held by active transactions, the RPC should:
-    1. It has to wait for all transactions that have conflicting locks to end (waiting behaviour)
+    1. wait for all transactions that have conflicting locks to end (waiting behaviour)
-    2. Throw a serialization error only if a modification that conflicts with the lock has occurred.
+    2. throw a serialization error only if a modification that conflicts with the lock has committed
-    3. Ability to timeout and remove self from queue
+    3. respect client-specified timeouts and remove itself from the queue
-3. A [distributed deadlock detection algorithm](https://docs.google.com/document/d/1E4LHGmVZuTlr36_uczPuE6aAjoLT4sfr1o0YCtzUUPc/edit#) to break cycles.
+3. Implement a [distributed deadlock detection algorithm](https://docs.google.com/document/d/1E4LHGmVZuTlr36_uczPuE6aAjoLT4sfr1o0YCtzUUPc/edit#) to break cycles.
 The following properties are required -
     1. No false positives
     2. Bound on latency = O (cycle size)
 4. Add a metric to measure the “intensity” of starvation by measuring the number instances where a transaction jumps the wait queue ahead of other waiting transactions that it conflicts with just because it doesn’t conflict with active transactions.

-Once pessimistic locking is supported, YSQL will have the same behaviour as Postgres with regards to transaction waiting behaviour in case of writing/locking, with **two exceptions**:
+Once wait-on-conflict concurrency control is supported, YSQL will have the same behaviour as Postgres with regards to transaction waiting behaviour in case of writing/locking, with **two exceptions**:

 1. For Serializable isolation level, there will be an extra YSQL-only behaviour of waiting in case a read (or write) intent is to be written that conflicts with an already existing write (or read) intent from another transaction.
 In PostgreSQL’s Serializable isolation implementation (i.e., SSI), reads don’t take implicit locks and hence don’t “lock” conflict with other writes.
 And hence, a read doesn’t wait on another write (and vice versa) in PostgreSQL’s Serializable isolation.
 2. YSQL writes fine grained column level intents in case of modifications to specific columns only.
 This will allow us to be more fine grained so that modifications to different columns of a row need not result in waiting (possibly followed by a serialization error).
 This is one aspect in which YSQL would turn out to be **better than** PostgreSQL - and semantically different in a hopefully beneficial way.

 ## 3 Usage

-**yb_use_pessimistic_locking**: a cluster level gflag to turn on pessimistic locking.
+**enable_wait_queues**: a cluster-level gflag to turn on wait-on-conflict behavior.
 This will require a cluster restart.
-Note that all transactions in the cluster will either use pessimistic locking or optimistic locking.
+Note that all transactions in the cluster will either use wait-on-conflict OR fail-on-conflict behavior, and mixed behavior is tolerable during restart/migration but otherwise generally not supported.

 ### Expected Behavior